pkaf/exercises/README.md

-# exercises
+# Exercises
-Notebooks with python scripts and exercises from the blog and beyond
+In this repo you find all notebooks and exercises that appears on my [blogs](https://pkaf.github.io/year-archive/).